CSU-Agricultural-Water-Quality-Program/low-cost-iot-water-sampler/README.md

 > Never commit your `config.h` with your actual API keys or Tokens to public repositories to ensure the privacy of your keys!

 ## Known bugs
-- The water detection sensor is unreliable in its current state; we are not sure if this is a hardware or software issue at the moment
+- The water detection sensor is unreliable in its current state; we are not sure if this is a hardware or software issue at the moment.
+Currenlty working on fix.
-- The normal wired Etape readings can bounce, leading to unintentional sampling.
-This bounce has not been observed in the strudier wired Etape specially requested.
+- In outdoor deployment, the normal wired Etape readings can bounce, leading to unintentional sampling.
+This bounce has not been observed in the strudier wired Etape specially requested with the TPU cover.
 Highly recommended to request the sturdy eTape cable directly from the manufacturer, Milone Technologies.
     - we tend to leave the trigger point at an unrealistically high number until the device *should* be sampling, then we move it down to a realistic number (e.g., 2cm)
 - Etape sensors only begin to accurately read depth at the 1" mark on the device
-    - this is a hardware issue ongoing at Mileone
+    - this is a hardware design from Mileone
     - to circumvent this, we place the etape at -1" depths in the deployed stilling wells or other water bodies to ensure an accurate reading, then subtract 1" off of readings in post-processing for flow calculations.

 ## Latest updates